z1dev/zkanji/README.md

 An earlier program called zkanji, last released in 2013 used a different license, which is not applicable to this version.

-The folder named `Qxt` contains unmodified source code from the Qxt project.
-It is distributed under the terms of the LGPL v2.1 or CPL 1.0.
-The project is unrelated to zkanji.
-See the `Qxt/AUTHORS` file for the authors who contributed to that project.

 ---

 ## Credits

+* The following projects are not in any connection with zkanji.
+The program is only using them as their license allows.

-Qt is used for the cross platform user interface.
-On Windows (which currently is the only platform,) zkanji is linked dynamically with the Qt DLLs.
+* Qt Open Source Edition is used for the cross platform user interface and for other purposes, like string handling.
+Qt is licensed under the terms of the GNU LGPL v3.

-Some files from Qxt, a project to extend Qt, were linked to the program.
-They can be found in the `Qxt` folder.
+You can find out more about it on the [Qt website](https://www.qt.io/).

+* Some parts of LibQxt, an open source project to extend Qt were used in zkanji with small modifications.
+See the [LibQxt project's website](https://bitbucket.org/libqxt/libqxt/) for the source code.
+See the `Qxt/AUTHORS` file for its authors who contributed to that project, and `Qxt/COPYING` for license information.

-zkanji wouldn't be possible without JMdict (a free Japanese dictionary,) KANJIDIC (holding information about 6355 kanji) and RADKFILE.
+* zkanji wouldn't be possible without JMdict (a free Japanese dictionary,) KANJIDIC (holding information about 6355 kanji) and RADKFILE.
 They are the property of [The Electronic Dictionary Research and Development Group, Monash University](http://www.edrdg.org/).
 The files are made available under a Creative Commons Attribution-ShareAlike Licence